jrb00013/universal-remote-simulator/README.md

-# Phillips Universal Remote Control
+# Universal Remote and 3D Simulator

 A C programming project for programming and controlling a Phillips universal remote control device.